🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 Options sweeps are difficult to detect without the aid of dedicated trade scanners that monitor options flow activity.

-Many third-parties and brokerage accounts that offer advanced trading capabilities may include this as part of a subscription fee, or as a part of their trading suite.
+Some third-parties and brokerage accounts that offer advanced trading capabilities may include this as part of a subscription fee, or as a part of their trading suite.
+(This service is not provided by SoFi currently.)

 If you don’t have access to these paid programs, there are still ways to detect unusual options activity on stocks you follow.

-First, options are useful hedging tools for institutional investors and are therefore typically used during times of heightened market volatility.
+First, options are useful hedging tools for institutional investors and are therefore often used during times of heightened market volatility.

 You can watch for open options interest on calls and puts, expiring close to earnings reports or dividend announcements.
 Beyond company-specific announcements, traders can often gauge options interest close to market-moving events, economic reports, or even Federal Reserve statements.

-While this won’t necessarily inform the direction of an upcoming trade, it will certainly shed some light on where volatility is likely to occur as the expiration date on the options approach.
+While this won’t necessarily inform the direction of an upcoming trade, it could certainly shed some light on where trading volatility is likely to occur as the expiration date on the options approach.

 Who Uses Options Sweeps